 Yelp is one of the most, if not the most, popular social applications for sharing reviews on businesses.
-The application boasts a ton of features and with more than 127 million reviews made since 2005, you can bet if you’re a business you have a profile.
+The application boasts a ton of features and with more than 127 million reviews made since 2005, you can bet that if you’re a business, you have a profile.

 Yelp can be used on both mobile and website devices and is extremely user-friendly.
 It makes the process of finding a business as easy as typing “tacos” and “Albany, NY.”
 So, with today’s tech-savvy society and an easy-to-use review app, a business needs to get ahead of the curve, address any negatives, and make the app work for them.

 Yelp’s integration with Apple allowed it to reach consumers where they spend most of their time.
 All it takes is a click of Google Maps, a question to Siri or a swipe of the home screen and people are inundated with information regarding nearby restaurants, bars, and much more.

 Average Monthly Unique Mobile App User – 26 Million

 Average Monthly Unique Mobile Web Visitor – 73 million